dagbjorn/microcoffeeoncloud/README.md

     wsl minikube start
     wsl docker ps

-However, with PowerShell this can be made more convenient by adding aliases in the start script that is executed when a PowerShell window is opened.
+However, with PowerShell this can be made more convenient by creating aliases in the start script that is executed when a PowerShell window is opened.

 The location and name of the start script is defined by `$PROFILE`.
 Make sure the script folder exists and open it in your favorite editor.
 (Here, we simply use notepad.)

     mkdir -Force (Split-Path $PROFILE)
     notepad $PROFILE

-Then, add the following and save the file:
+Then, paste the following into the file and save it:

 ```
 # Add WSL aliases.
 Will override any commands with the same name on the Windows path.